 The AMD Ryzen 7 4800H is a high-end processor you can typically find in gaming laptops.
 Released in 2020, the Ryzen 7 4800H aims to deliver exceptional performance in constantly intensive computing scenarios like gaming or video production at a cost of a higher power consumption of 45 Watts.
 Regular mainstream laptop processors like the Ryzen 7 4700U usually consume 15 Watts.
 The Ryzen 7 4800H stands out with its eight processing cores and up to two computing threads per core, meaning a great potential for multi-tasking and multi-core-optimized programs.
 The chip competes against Intel’s six-core i7-10750H from the same high-performance category.
 AMD’s cost-effective alternative to the Ryzen 7 4800H is the Ryzen 5 4600H.

 The Ryzen 7 4800H has usual and basic Radeon integrated graphics, which isn’t suitable for rendering of heavy games.
 However, that’s not very important, since laptops with the Ryzen 7 4800H usually have dedicated video cards for that purpose.

 Benchmark results of the Ryzen 7 4800H bring no surprises.
 They confirm it’s one of the fastest laptop processors on the market.

-Note: Performance and benchmark scores of the AMD Ryzen 7 4800H may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Ryzen 7 4800H and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.